sergiocampama/Launchpad/README.md

 	sudo MSP430MCU_ROOT=$(pwd) ./scripts/install.sh /usr/local/mspgcc
 	cd ..

-Now we need to compile and install libc for mspgcc.
-For that we need to put the mspgcc binaries in PATH so the will be correctly referenced in the Makefile.
+Now we need to compile and install libc for mspgcc, so we need to put the mspgcc binaries in PATH so the will be correctly referenced in the Makefile.
 For that we will expand the PATH in .bashrc .
 Add this lines to the end of ~/.bashrc

 	#MSPGCC binary path
 	export PATH=$PATH:/usr/local/mspgcc/bin